Preventing Fraud Together

 Call Federal members can receive real-time fraud alerts via text message.
 These messages help prevent fraudulent activity, while also giving you an opportunity to confirm and allow a purchase that gets flagged as potential fraud.
 Update the cell phone number on file when you next call or visit, so we can ensure you receive this valuable benefit.

-Our Card Control app contains a robust set of features to better manage your accounts via smartphone, including transaction alerts and the ability to instantly turn your card on and off, should you suspect fraud or misplace your card.
+Our Mobile Banking app contains a robust set of features to better manage your accounts via smartphone, including transaction alerts and the ability to instantly turn your card on and off, should you suspect fraud or misplace your card.
 You can also actively manage your debit and credit card usage by defining when, where and how your cards are used.
-Download it here for iPhone and here if you have a Google/Android phone.
-If you use our Mobile Banking app, you'll find it linked via "My Cards" on that app's menu.
+Download it for iPhone or for Android.
+Once in the app, look for "My Cards" to fine-tune your settings and alerts.

 Our Mobile and Online Banking applications (as well as our internal protocols) require multi-factor authentication.
 We understand that no one likes answering a bunch of questions just to check a balance or update their information, but these steps are critical to verifying your identity to safely access your accounts.